GuanceCloud/guance-docs/docs/en/monitoring/index.md

     *<font size=2>(formerly known as "Built-in Detection Library")</font>*

     Used to configure data metric detection and trigger alert events in real time.
-You can use Observation Cloud's out-of-the-box [monitoring templates](./monitor/template.md), or you can customize [new monitors](./monitor/index.md#rules) and set corresponding [detection rules](./monitor/index.md#detect).
+You can use Guance's out-of-the-box [monitoring templates](./monitor/template.md), or you can customize [new monitors](./monitor/index.md#rules) and set corresponding [detection rules](./monitor/index.md#detect).

     <br/>